msillano/IoTwebUI/README.md

-# IoTwubUI: Elevate Your Tuya Device Experience (ver.
+# IoTwebUI: Elevate Your Tuya Device Experience (ver.
 1.3)
 [versione italiana](https://github.com/msillano/TuyaUIweb/blob/main/LEGGIMI.md)

 This complete and dynamic solution organizes all your devices, rooms, and homes in an intuitive tree structure within a web browser.
 Each node in the tree has an informative tooltip with real-time updated values of the device's properties, giving you a complete and immediate overview of your Tuya ecosystem.

-To ensure maximum security, **TuyaUIweb** operates exclusively in read-only mode, without making any changes to your data on Tuya Cloud.
+To ensure maximum security, **IoTwebUI** operates exclusively in read-only mode, without making any changes to your data on Tuya Cloud.

-Developed using `vis-network` and the `TuyaCloud v2` API, **TuyaUIweb** represents a significant step forward in monitoring and managing your Tuya devices.
+Developed using `vis-network` and the `TuyaCloud v2` API, **IoTwebUI** represents a significant step forward in monitoring and managing your Tuya devices.

 ### Features:
  **At-a-glance overview of the entire situation.** <br>